Serious Lawyers for Serious Injuries

 Diagnosing a Birth Injury

 A birth injury is any type of injury that happens during labor and delivery.
 Trauma and oxygen deprivation are among the most common causes.
 While some injuries result in few consequences, others cause permanent disability.
-If your child’s been diagnosed with any of the following conditions, it’s possible the injury was the result of medical negligence:

 • Caput succedaneum.
 This is the swelling of soft tissue on the baby’s head.
 While this is an injury that usually resolves on its own, brain damage is a possibility if the injury is severe.
 This is most common when vacuum extraction is used during delivery.